Nonparametric Estimation of Repeated Densities with Heterogeneous Sample Sizes

-In addition to the typical shapes of random densities, we borrow information from their distribution in the population to reduce variation when fitting a new density, which has significant effects especially if the available sample size is small.
+In addition to the typical shapes of random densities, we borrow information from the distribution of these random densities in the population to reduce variation when fitting a new density.
+This will result in a significant improvement especially if the sample size in the new subpopulation is small.

 The distribution of $p$ is captured by those of the component scores $\eta_k$, $k=1,\dots, K$.
-Incorporating such distributional information into the likelihood function, we propose maximum a posteriori (MAP) estimate $\rng p_{\text{MAP}} = p_{\rng \theta_{\text{MAP}}} \in \calP_K$, where the parameter estimate $\rng \theta_{\text{MAP}}$ is defined as
+Incorporating such distributional information into the likelihood function, we propose maximum \emph{a posteriori} (MAP) estimate $\rng p_{\text{MAP}} = p_{\rng \theta_{\text{MAP}}} \in \calP_K$, where the parameter estimate $\rng \theta_{\text{MAP}}$ is defined as